-Join Jonathan Reichental for an in-depth discussion in this video The role of data in the 21st century, part of Introduction to Data Governance.
+Join Jonathan Reichental for an in-depth discussion in this video The role of data in the 21st century, part of Learning Data Governance.

 - Let's think about the role of data in the 21st century.
 These days, we hear a lot about data.
 We know that our increasingly connected, and digital world, is producing an abundance of data.
 How much?
 Let me give you an example.
 Think about digital pictures, it's estimated we're taking and storing conservatively, around one trillion pictures a year.
 If every one of those pictures were printed on 4 X 6 paper, and then lined up end to end, they would easily reach the sun and back.